akbarhossain/SCFU/surrey_intermediates_novices.md

-#Surrey County Intermediates & Novices
+# Surrey County Intermediates & Novices

 [Enter now](https://bf.sport80.com){: .btn}

-Senior six weapon open for intermediate and novice fencers.
+A perfect competition if you are new to fencing.
+Experience the thrill of your first competition in a fun, supportive and relaxed atmosphere.
+Open to all adults who have just started fencing (under 3 years experience).

 | | |
 |-|-|